 Kimchi

 Kimchi is a bit part of the national identity and is therefore served with pretty much every meal in South Korea.
 It’s usually made from fermented cabbage and chili, and it’s fair to say it’s a bit of an acquired taste for travellers.
-You’ll also find lots of other kimchi flavoured foods in South Korea, so try to like it!
-Barbecue
+Gochujang (Korean: 고추장) is a savory and pungent fermented Korean condiment made from red chili, glutinous rice, fermented soybeans and salt.
+Traditionally, it has been naturally fermented over years in large earthen pots outdoors, more often on an elevated stone platform, called jangdokdae (장독대) in the backyard.
+(From Wikipedia)

 Korean Barbecue Meal